santifa/csv-to-influxdb/README.md

   --treat-null             Force treating "null" string values as such --attempts, -a           Maximum number of attempts to send data to
                            influxdb before failing
-  --help, -h
+  --skip,                  Skip n lines at the beginning of the csv file --delimiter              Set a custom csv delimiter (default ",") --help, -h
   --version, -v